| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Return on Equity (ROE)

-profitability from the capital invested in the business.
+from the capital employed in the business, reflecting a moderation in overall

 Return on Investments (ROI)